mehdi-saeedi/mehdi-saeedi.github.io/_posts/2017-10-01-Toronto-Parking-Ticket.md

     writer.save()
 ```

 For 2014, 2015, and 2016 several files are provided by Toronto Open Data Team.
-We need to merge them here.
+We merge them here.

 ```python